sequenceiq/slider/src/site/markdown/slider_specs/application_definition.md

 * **name**: the name of the application

-* **version**: the version of the application. name + version uniquely identifies an application.
+* **version**: the version of the application. name and version together uniquely identify an application.

 * **type**: the type of the application.
-"YARN-APP" identifies an application definition suitable for Yarn.
+"YARN-APP" identifies an application definition suitable for YARN.

 * **minHadoopVersion**: the minimum version of hadoop on which the app can run